 This post may contain affiliate links that I may receive a commission from if you click & buy.
 In addition, the information on this site is NOT intended to be medical advice.
 See my full policy for more information.

-If you’re in your third trimester, you’re probably wondering, what are the signs labor is 24-48 hours away?
+Calling all expectant mothers: if you’re in your third trimester, you’re probably wondering, what are the signs labor is 24-48 hours away?
 Don’t worry mama, we’ll go over all those exciting labor signs below!

 If you’re nearing the end of your pregnancy, within those last 4 to 6 weeks of pregnancy, you should have completed two major things already.
 They are: